 As authorized by Paragraph (4) of ERCOT Protocols § 6.5.1.1, ERCOT Control Area Authority, ERCOT has identified a need to procure capacity to meet Load and reserve requirements during the summer 2024 Peak Load Season.
-Several factors contribute to this need, including significant peak Load growth and constraints that limit the transmission of power between South Texas and other portions of the ERCOT regions, such as, but not limited to the San Antonio region, under certain conditions involving high, systemwide Demand.
+Several factors contribute to this need, including significant peak Load growth and constraints that limit the transmission of power between South Texas and other portions of the ERCOT region such as, but not limited to, the San Antonio region, under certain conditions involving high, systemwide Demand.

 Such conditions arise when (1) the ERCOT System is experiencing a near-scarcity of generating reserves to meet systemwide Demand, (2) insufficient generation exists to meet Demand in the portion of the ERCOT System north of the specific transmission constraints, and (3) an excess of generation is available to be exported from South Texas to the rest of the ERCOT System, including over the relevant transmission lines.
 The involved transmission facilities have been identified as Interconnection Reliability Operating Limits (IROLs), as defined by the North American Electric Reliability Corporation (NERC), because under certain circumstances, overloading of such transmission facilities and the occurrence of an additional contingency could lead to cascading outages that adversely impact the reliability of the Bulk Electric System.
 ERCOT is obligated by NERC Reliability Standard IRO-009-2, Requirement R2, to develop a plan to avoid the exceedance of IROLs.